 Advanced SQL Window Functions for Time-Series Analysis in PostgreSQL 17

-Window functions in PostgreSQL are powerful tools for analyzing time-series data, enabling complex calculations across rows without the need for self-joins or complex subqueries.
+Window functions in PostgreSQL are powerful tools for analysing time-series data, enabling complex calculations across rows without the need for self-joins or complex subqueries.
 This guide explores advanced applications of window functions specifically for temporal analysis, focusing on revenue trends and customer retention patterns.

 Revenue Analysis with Window Functions